tigawanna/table-for-react/README.md

 - - Any item marked with id type will be mapped to the id prop for standardisation, if you pass in userId with the id prop you'll be able to access it as **item.id** in the item objects inside the save,update,delete and validate methods

-- - Date being any elements with dates. for now were only checking for firebase time-stamps which are objects and not acceptable as react children so we have to parse them to their string equivalent with dayjs
+- - Date being any elements with dates. for now we're only checking for firebase time-stamps and the javascript date (new Date()) which are objects and not acceptable as react children so we have to parse them to their string equivalent with dayjs

   &nbsp;
 - **editable** field determines if the item should be editable , for example dates should be system genrated and not user editable to enforce data integrity